Beyond Bunya Dieback

 Through Beyond Bunya Dieback, Spencer and Karen Shaw continue to advocate for sustainable management and the long-term protection of these iconic and culturally significant trees.

-2026 PROGRAM: our next Beyond Bunya Dieback Symposium will be held on Friday 27th February 2026.
-Tickets are now on sale!
+2026 PROGRAM: Beyond Bunya Dieback Symposium - Friday 27th February

 Connecting people for healthy Bunya Country